-You may fill your drug at an In-Plan retail pharmacy or mail order pharmacy.
+You may fill your drug at any retail pharmacy or at an In-Plan mail order pharmacy.
 Your Copay is dependent on which pharmacy is used.
+Costs are lower at Health New England In-Plan Pharmacies.
 If a Copay is more than the retail price of a drug, you will pay the retail (lower) price.
 Copays are due when the drug is picked up at the retail pharmacy or ordered through mail order.